ResearchObject/ro-crate/docs/1.1-DRAFT/data-entities.md

 ## Web-based Data Entities

-While one use-case of RO-Crates is to describe _files_ contained within the _RO-Crate root_ directory, RO-Crates can also gather resources on the web, identified using _absolute URIs_ instead of relative _URI paths_.
+While one use-case of RO-Crates is to describe _files_ contained within the _RO-Crate root_ directory, RO-Crates can also gather resources from the web identified by _absolute URIs_ instead of relative _URI paths_, i.e. Web-based data entities.

 Using Web-based data entities can be important particularly where a file can't be included in the _RO-Crate root_ because of licensing concerns, large data sizes, privacy, or where it is desirable to link to the latest online version.

-Example of an RO-Crate where some of the _File Data Entities_ are external to the _RO-Crate root_:
+Example of an RO-Crate including a _File Data Entity_ external to the _RO-Crate root_ (file entity https://zenodo.org/record/3541888/files/ro-crate-1.0.0.pdf):

 ```json
 { "@context": "https://w3id.org/ro/crate/1.1-DRAFT/context",